 Cons

-- Not all fabrics types are suitable.
+- Not all fabric types are suitable.

 - Some vinyl fell thick on the garments.